CybersecGen/CybersecGen/README.md

 ## About Me

-- Building Azure security projects focused on identity, monitoring, and threat detection.
+- I build and break Azure environments to understand identity, monitoring, and threat detection in practice.
-- Background in IT Support and SOC operations, including troubleshooting, incident investigation, and security monitoring
+- Background in IT Support and SOC operations, focused on incident investigation, troubleshooting, and security monitoring in enterprise environments.
-- Focused on cloud security, blue team operations, and defensive security engineering </div>
+- Currently focused on cloud security, blue team work, and defensive security engineering. </div>

 ## Tools & Technologies